attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 The first issue could be fixed with technical changes, but most likely will not, because ZIP213 was meant mostly for marketing purposes and not for increasing chain privacy.

+Lastly, various attacks against shielded addresses exist, but usually require *knowing* the address, so transactions can be sent to it.
+Shielded Coinbase forces a miner to publicize one of their addresses.

+The author of Zcash Protocol offers the advice to use only one zaddr for mining and then use private zaddrs for other uses.
+This is not as private as you could be, since in the past there was a CVE which could identify the IP address of a zaddress.
+If another similar bug happens, which is very possible, IP addresses of miner zaddrs could be correlated to IP addresses of the other zaddrs, proving they are owned by the same person who is running a node at that IP address.
+To address this, miners using ZIP213 should use completely distinct wallets with different IP addresses for maximum privacy.
+As we all know users of software do the least work to get the job done, these things won't happen and miners are likely to use the tech in a *privacy-destroying* manner.

+This is why zaddrs should *never* be made public, and they should only be given to parties that must absolotutely know them, i.e. people sending funds to that address.

 ## Shielded Coinbase Is Optimized for Auditability